roshan-research/hazm/CONTRIBUTING.md

 - All our code should currently compaitable with [python 3.6](https://docs.python.org/3/whatsnew/3.6.html) and higher.

-- Whenever possible, utilize the latest language features avialable in python 3.6.
+- Whenever possible, utilize the latest language features available in python 3.6.
 For example instead of using older style `"Hello %s" % name` use f-strings `f"Hello {name}"`.

 - Use type hints for parameters and return values.
 Built-in types like `str` and `float` can be used directly and specific types like `Dict` and `List` need to be imported from the `typing` module: